suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 ## Delegation Chains {#delegation-info}

-The suit-delegation field MAY carry one or more CBOR Web Tokens (CWTs) {{RFC8392}}, with {{RFC8747}} cnf claims.
+The suit-delegation element MAY carry one or more CBOR Web Tokens (CWTs) {{RFC8392}}, with {{RFC8747}} cnf claims.
 They can be used to perform enhanced authorization decisions.
 The CWTs are arranged into a list of lists.
-Each list starts with CWT authorized by a Trust Anchor, and finishes with a key used to authenticate the Manifest (see {{authentication-info}}).
-This allows an Update Authority to delegate from a long term Trust Anchor, down through intermediaries, to a delegate without any out-of-band updates Trust Anchors.
+Each list starts with a CWT authorized by a Trust Anchor, and finishes with a key used to authenticate the Manifest (see {{authentication-info}}).
+This allows an Update Authority to delegate from a long term Trust Anchor, down through intermediaries, to a delegate without any out-of-band provisioning of Trust Anchors or intermediary keys.

 A Recipient MAY choose to cache intermediaries and/or delegates.
 If an Update Distributor knows that a targeted Recipient has cached some intermediaries or delegates, it MAY choose to strip any cached intermediaries or delegates from the Delegation Chains in order to reduce bandwidth and energy.

 ## Authenticated Manifests {#authentication-info}

-The suit-authentication-wrapper contains a list of one or more cryptographic authentication wrappers for the Manifest.
+The suit-authentication-wrapper contains a list containing a [SUIT_Digest](#SUIT_Digest) and one or more cryptographic authentication wrappers for the Manifest.
 These are implemented as COSE_Mac_Tagged or COSE_Sign_Tagged blocks.
 Each of these blocks contains a SUIT_Digest of the Manifest.
 This enables modular processing of the manifest.
 The COSE_Mac_Tagged and COSE_Sign_Tagged blocks are described in RFC 8152 {{RFC8152}}.
 The suit-authentication-wrapper MUST come before any element in the SUIT_Envelope, except for the OPTIONAL suit-delegation, regardless of canonical encoding of CBOR.
 All validators MUST reject any SUIT_Envelope that begins with any element other than a suit-authentication-wrapper or suit-delegation.

-A SUIT_Envelope that has not had authentication information added MUST still contain the suit-authentication-wrapper element, but the content MUST be an empty list.
+A SUIT_Envelope that has not had authentication information added MUST still contain the suit-authentication-wrapper element, but the content MUST be a list containing only the SUIT_Digest.

+A signing application MUST verify the suit-manifest element against the SUIT_Digest prior to signing.

 ## Encrypted Manifests {#encrypted-manifests}

 To use an encrypted manifest, it must be a dependency of a plaintext manifest.
 This allows fine-grained control of what information is accessible to intermediate systems for the purposes of management, while still preserving the confidentiality of the manifest contents.
 This also means that a Recipient can process an encrypted manifest in the same way as an encrypted payload, allowing code reuse.

-A template for using an encrypted manifest is covered in [Encrypted Manifest Template](#template-encrypted-manifest).
+A template for using an encrypted manifest is covered in Encrypted Manifest Template ({{template-encrypted-manifest}}).

 ## Manifest {#manifest-structure}